 Use this Panzanella salad recipe to make an effortless, delicious summer salad.
+It incorporates a quick crouton-making tutorial so you can adapt it for National Crouton Day (May 13).

 When the heat hits hard, you need a decent bowl of salad in your meal plan.
 Something full of juicy, crunchy bites that’s fun to eat and rehydrates.